Adolescent Residential Comprehensive Diagnostic Assessment and Individualized Treatment

 The second component zeroes in on stabilization, skills building, increasing independence and initiative and changing treatment trajectory through daily groups focused on skills of emotional management and interpersonal effectiveness.

 The third component works to prepare the patient for the next level of care, whether within the Williams House or with another provider.
-Individual therapy, groups and clinical skills building, within the DBT and CBT structured milieu, occurs during the entire visit but are becomes more of the focus after the diagnostic workup is complete.
+Individual therapy, groups and clinical skills building, within the DBT and CBT structured milieu, occurs during the entire visit but become more of the focus after the diagnostic workup is complete.

 - Additional treatment weeks can enhance the core assessment program at Williams House.
 A patient can use these weeks prior to the diagnostic period or post diagnostic period, depending upon individual need and the diagnostic question.
 Additional treatment weeks allow the treatment team to meet the patient and family where they are with a customized approach.